Duque De Caxias Rio De Janeiro, Brazil Travel Guide

 Lunch: 12 PM-3 PM.
 Dinner: 7 PM-11 PM (or later).
 Many Restaurantes a quilo for lunch only.

-Brazil celebrates numerous national holidays, which may close businesses and public services.
+Brazil celebrates numerous national holidays, that might close businesses and public services.

 Check operating hours for specific attractions and services, especially during holidays, to optimize your visit.